-Sexual harassment training is a form of compliance training common in organizations of all shapes and sizes.
-Mandated by Federal and Maine laws, this training is aimed at preventing workplace sexual harassment in any form, including inappropriate remarks, unwanted physical contact, showing pornographic material, and demands for sexual favors.
+Sexual harassment training is a form of compliance training and a critical component of workplace education.
+It aims at preventing sexual harassment in any form, including inappropriate remarks, unwanted physical contact, showing pornographic materials, and demands for sexual favors.
+Organizations of all shapes and sizes are required by federal and state laws to deliver this training at regular intervals.

-Meets U.S. Federal and Maine requirements for sexual harassment training.
+Meets U.S. Federal and State requirements for sexual harassment training.

 Access auto-generated reports and stats to view assignments, completions, and scores.

-View and access training courses on laptops, tablets or smartphones.
+View & access training courses on laptops, tablets or smartphones.

-Employees can take the course on their schedules and can start and stop as needed.
+Employees can take the course on their schedule and can start & stop as needed.

 Includes real-life case studies and examples to illustrate workplace sexual harassment.